All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I combine Zepbound with other weight loss medications?

 This is an area of active clinical interest.
 Some providers combine Zepbound with metformin (for insulin-resistant patients) or with topiramate (for additional appetite suppression).
-However, Zepbound should not be combined with other GLP-1 receptor agonists (like Wegovy or Saxenda).
+But Zepbound shouldn't be combined with other GLP-1 receptor agonists (like Wegovy or Saxenda).
 Always discuss combinations with your provider.

 What about new medications in the pipeline?

 Several next-generation obesity medications are in clinical development, including triple agonists (GIP/GLP-1/glucagon), oral GLP-1 agonists, and amylin-based therapies.
 Eli Lilly's own retatrutide (a triple agonist) showed 24.2% weight loss in Phase 2 trials.
-These are not yet available but may provide additional options in the coming years.
+These aren't yet available but may provide additional options in the coming years.

 Should I try a cheaper option first before Zepbound?

 Some insurance plans require "step therapy" (trying cheaper medications first).
-If your plan does not require this, there is no medical reason to start with a less effective medication.
+If your plan doesn't require this, there's no medical reason to start with a less effective medication.
 Starting with the most effective option gives you the best chance of meaningful, sustained weight loss.

 Find the Right Medication for You